sap218/acidoseq/README.md

 `$ python3 acidoseq.py --taxdumptype U --kaijufile result_seqid_taxon.csv --fastapath all.fa --style seaborn --plottype line --ph 7.14`

 ## Map
+All images will be in the output folder.

 Please **note**: due to the fact that the Earth is spherical and maps are 2-dimensional, there will be some distortion when plotting locations.

-Script is set-up so input city can be any case (e.g. `liVERpool`).
-You will then gain an image in the output folder, which you can observe an example already.

 `python3 location-map.py`